UnionInternationalCheminsdeFer/OSDM/getting-started.md

 ### Refunding an Offer

 If a customer wants to refund its ticket, the flow is a two step process analogously to the booking flow.
 If a booking (i.e. its underlying product) is fully refundable you will get the full amount refunded.
-On the other hand, if the booking is non refundable you will get a offer of 0 CHF is returned.
+On the other hand, if the booking is non refundable an offer of 0 CHF is returned.

 - Step 1: Request a refund offer.